 How do you see technology changing the role of PMs?

 Allied to the use of collaboration and social media-style technology in the workplace, we’ve also seen the rise of BYOD (Bring Your Own Device).
 I’ve had a tablet for a number of years and it has made a difference in how I work.
 Plus there are literally dozens of apps all proclaiming to help you get things done better/faster/cheaper.
 It does take a while to find a few you personally like.
-I think the next step here will be to get some type of portal technology that takes all my favourite apps and social media feeds and puts them together so I don’t have to use multiple systems for project management.
+I think the next step here will be to get some type of portal technology that takes all my favorite apps and social media feeds and puts them together so I don’t have to use multiple systems for project management.

 What will happen to the project management role with the rise of collaborative PM tools?